oikoweather/oiko-docs/docs/index.md

     ![SILAM Forecast Data](https://oikostatic.nyc3.cdn.digitaloceanspaces.com/silam.png)

-Oikolab has post-processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data - so that you can focus on your analysis rather than spending hours or days downloading and processing raw data.
+Ready to jump right into your analysis?
+Oikolab has post-processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data.

 Here's some examples of what you can do with Oikolab API: